OFC 2020: Thinking ‘Inside the Box’

 The pro-CPO/Silicon Photonics camp converged around Facebook and Intel.
 Alibaba presented a strong case for pluggable optics.
 IBM was a lonely but powerful voice in favor of VCSEL-based CPO.
 IBM manufactured a VCSEL-based co-packaged solution for the Power 775

 Supercomputer more than ten years ago, and they are doing so again currently with faster VCSELs produced by Finisar (now II-VI) for a research contract funded by the ARPA-E ENLITENED program.
 IBM’s new solution is targeting reaches up to 30 meters over MMF, and can potentially replace AOCs and DACs in datacenters, supercomputers, and AI clusters.
-The CPO Collaboration established by Facebook and Microsoft in 2019 is addressing longer reach, up to 2km, connectivity over SMF as an alternative to pluggable transceivers widely deployed in mega datacenters.
+The CPO Collaboration established by Facebook and Microsoft in 2019 is addressing longer reach connectivity, up to 2km, over SMF as an alternative to pluggable transceivers widely deployed in mega datacenters.

-The heated debate of the Rump session was entertaining.
+The heated debate of the Rump session was quite lively.
 All three camps presented compelling cases, and all of them are right, according to the LightCounting forecast for CPO published as a research note at the end of 2019.
 All three approaches will find applications over the next decade, so what is the point of arguing?
 Greed as each looks to gain as much market share as possible as soon as possible?
 Most likely, it is all about money again and possibly about making the world a better place.

 LightCounting clients can access full text of the research note by logging into their on-line accounts: https://www.lightcounting.com/auth/login